 The reality is Isaiah probably didn’t have a lot of friends.
 Isaiah was a bit of a downer.

 Sometimes I catch myself wanting to sugar-coat things, to pretend like the Bible is only Good News.
-Of course, the Bible is good news, but only because the state of things are so bad!
+Of course, the Bible is good news, but only because the state of things is so bad!

 The Garden of Eden was a place of perfection, but once sin entered the equation, perfection no longer existed—except for God.
 Throughout the entire Old Testament, you see God drawing his people back time and time again.
 Isaiah tells us like it is—we are sinful, deserving punishment, needing repentance and a perfect Savior.